Why Do I Need To Report My Injury Right Away if I Was Hurt at Work in DC?

 In D.C. workers compensation, you have 30 days from the date of your on the job injury to notify your company.
 There are certain circumstances that may extend this, but there is no reason to wait.
 Failure to give timely notice might induce the insurance company to deny your claim.
 It's not enough to just tell a co-worker.
 And it's not enough to just tell your supervisor that your back is hurting, or your arm is bothering you, etc. If your employer has a form, fill it out so there is a written record.
 You need to tell a supervisor two basic things after an injury at work: 1).
 The fact that you were injured and 2).
 It happened at work

 That's pretty basic, but a lot of people think their company already knows, or that it's OK because a co-worker saw you get hurt, or that it will get better soon, so you can just wait.
 Many people when they get hurt at work think that they can shrug it off, only to discover that they have an injury that will require rehabilitation or even surgery.

 Remember, adjusters are trained to be skeptical - they are looking for ways to deny or delay your medical treatment and benefits.
-And if you don't tell anyone about your injury at work for 3 weeks, they will take advantage of that.
+And if you don't tell anyone about your injury at work for three weeks, they will take advantage of that.
 And you'll pay the price if your claim gets denied, and you have to wait three months of unpaid leave for a formal hearing.